 How does student loan interest work?

-- The loan term.
-The final piece of the puzzle is the length of the loan term.
+The final piece of the puzzle when it comes to understanding student loans is the length of the term.
 You might find repayment terms ranging from a few years to well over a decade.

 For example, let’s say you took out $20,000 in student loans over the course of your education with a ten-year term and a fixed interest rate of 6%.